Quantifying Decoherence: Quantifying decoherence via entanglement

 \subsection{Entanglement between the system and environment}

 From the above discussion it is clear that decoherence is the result of the system getting entangled with the environment.
 Our approach is that the degree of decoherence can be quantified by quantifying the entanglement between the system and environment.
 In this combined system-environment aggregate, involving a lot of degrees of freedom, we consider a bipartition of the system-environment aggregate such that our system of interest forms one partition, and the rest of the environment forms the other.
-One can now ask, how much is the entanglement between the system and the rest of the environment.
-The \emph{generalized concurrence} for this bipartition can be written as \cite{bhaskara}
+One can now ask, how much is the entanglement between the system and the rest of the environment. \hilite{To this end we use the methodology developed by Bhaskara and Panigrahi \cite{bhaskara} for quantifying multipartite entanglement.
+Let us assume that our system of interest has interacted with certain environment degrees of freedom, such that the combined state of the system and the environment is given by (\ref{final}).
+We assume the the degrees of freedom described by the states $|p_i\rangle$ form one partition, and those described by the states $\mathcal{U}_t^{(i)}|\mathcal{E}^0\rangle$ form the other much larger partition.
+We wish to quantify the entanglement between these two partitions.
+In the methodology of Bhaskara and Panigrahi \cite{bhaskara}, one first traces over the degrees of freedom of one partition to obtain a reduced density operator.
+In our case, we trace over the environment states and get the reduced density operator $\rho$ for our system of interest.} The \emph{generalized concurrence} for this bipartition can then be written as \cite{bhaskara}

 where $\rho \equiv \sum_i \langle e_i|(|\psi\rangle\langle\psi|)|e_i\rangle = \text{Tr}_e(\rho_f)$, $\{|e_i\rangle\}$ being an orthonormal basis for the whole of environment.
 This suggests that if the system has a finite dimensional Hilbert space, we can define a measure of decoherence as the normalized generalized concurrence for entanglement between the system and the environment.
 This decoherence measure is then given by